-- Describe the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants in the delivery of legal services and the development and expansion of access to legal services. - Explain the basic principles of the American common law system with particular attention to the structures and jurisdiction of the Federal and New York court systems. - Use appropriate legal terminology in all forms of written, oral, and visual communication. - Locate, read, evaluate and analyze both print and electronic sources of law, and apply them to issues requiring legal analysis. - Draft basic legal documents related to the required courses in the associate degree. - Recognize and appreciate special and complex issues involved in advocacy and litigation in relation to both the required and elective baccalaureate level courses.
+- Describe the evolving role, responsibilities, and ethical obligations of paralegals/legal assistants in the delivery of legal services and the development and expansion of access to legal services. - Explain the basic principles of the American common law system with particular attention to the structures and jurisdiction of the Federal and New York court systems. - Use appropriate legal terminology in all forms of written, oral, and visual communication. - Locate, read, evaluate and analyze both print and electronic sources of law, and apply them to issues requiring legal analysis. - Draft basic legal documents related to the required courses in the associate degree. - Understand their ethical and professional responsibilities as a member of the legal team working with diverse clientele and/or in diverse settings.